 I wander out onto rolling hills, past hay in great round bales, into patches of tall violet monarda and knapweed full of honeybees, bright orange butterfly bushes full of butterflies, white Queen Anne’s lace and yarrow, long drifts of daisy fleabane, the pathway lined with vervain and powder-blue chicory.

 I ruminate about Kent Ryden’s assertion that place or landscape exists only as a projection of the mind, that the land is not only dependent on our perception but takes its nature, its characteristics from what we formulate its shapes to be.
 Place is structure that seems so distant but is actually inside us, constructed by us, an outcropping of our vision.

 After an hour in the sun, I retreat into the dark and the shade of the forest.
 I accept the cool with the mosquitoes.
-The middle summer woods offers only fragments of color: a few avens, a lost fleabane, one pale wild petunia, some small yellow sorrel.
+The Deep Summer woods offers only fragments of color: a few avens, a lost fleabane, one pale wild petunia, some small yellow sorrel.

 I take the foliage for granted, dismiss its dominance that shadows the path in spite of the protection it offers me in sassafras, pawpaw, locust, walnut, yellow poplar, creeper, sycamore, and in spite of the fact that it is so ephemeral and that at any moment it will start turning, become mottled, and then disappear into autumn.